CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Testing/Fabrics/Procedures/FirstDay.md

 - Assemble the T-slot 6' x 6' frame for mounting fabric samples.
 - Secure the frame and verify its stability to prevent movement during testing.
 - Prepare a blackout environment to minimize ambient light interference.
+- Aquire appropriate test images. see document here for specifics.

 ### 2. Equipment Configuration
 - Set up the projector and calibrate brightness, contrast, and focus.